 Various provisions have been integrated into the text of the Draft Plan through the Plan-preparation and SEA, SFRA and AA processes.
 Both the Planning and the assessment teams contributed towards the mitigation which was developed over multiple iterations and was informed by, inter alia, various communications through the SEA, AA and SFRA processes.
-These measures also apply to Proposed Material Alterations.

 Table 9.1 links key mitigation measure(s) to the likely significant effects of implementing the Plan, if unmitigated.
 The measures generally benefit multiple environmental components i.e. a measure providing for the protection of biodiversity, flora and fauna could beneficially impact upon the minimisation of flood risk and the protection of human health, for example.